Do I Need to be able to swim?

 What equipment does the club own and how do I use it?

-We have twelve full sets of SCUBA kit.
+We several full sets of SCUBA kit.
 In addition to this we have stage cylinders and regulators for more advanced diving, and safety equipment including emergency oxygen kits, oxygen analysers, and resuscitation manikins (for rescue/first aid training).
 You need to be a member of the Club to borrow club kit.
 You also need to have permission from the Diving Officer before diving using club kit.

 I’m not sure I want to dive in the UK what can you offer me?

 We are primarily a UK diving club.
 If you have not tried diving in the UK, then we encourage you to come along and give it a go.
 It is very different to diving in the tropics; however, it is also brilliant diving.
+They say cold water divers are better divers, you know!

 Will the club help me become an instructor?